reach-sh/reach-lang/docs/src/rsh/appinit/index.md

 A view is defined with `{!rsh} View(viewName, viewInterface)` or `{!rsh} View(viewInterface)`, where `{!rsh} viewName` is a string that labels the view and `{!rsh} viewInterface` is an object where each field indicates the type of a function or value provided by the contract associated with the specified DApp.

+These views are available in frontends via the `{!js} ctc.views` object.

+These views are available on-chain by using the appropriate network's ABI and are named `viewName_f` or `f` is there is no `viewName`, where `v` is the name of the field.

+In backends, the `{!rsh} View` object as a view object.

 For example, `{!rsh} View` is used in the code below without a `{!rsh} viewName`:
 ```reach
 load: /examples/remote-rsh/index.rsh